By Toshen, KEØFHS

 - Rocky Mountain Ham (RMHAM) Radio Network

-You also can find a few lists of various talkgroups I've been exploring at the end of this article in the Notes section.
+You also can find a few lists of various talkgroups I've been exploring at the end of this article in the 7) A few notes section.

 Zones are an organizational tool, like file folders, for your channels; in other words, a zone is a group of channels.